alxroyer/scenario/doc/src/advanced.assertions.rst

 - Files and directories.

-For the full list of assertion methods, please refer to the detailed documentation of the :py:class:`scenario.assertions.Assertions` class which defines them.
+For the full list of assertion methods, please refer to the detailed documentation of the :py:class:`scenario._assertions.Assertions` class which defines them.

-It constitutes a base class for common classes like :py:class:`scenario.scenariodefinition.ScenarioDefinition` and :py:class:`scenario.stepdefinition.StepDefinition`.
+It constitutes a base class for common classes like :py:class:`scenario._scenariodefinition.ScenarioDefinition` and :py:class:`scenario._stepdefinition.StepDefinition`.

 All assertion methods generally have the following parameters: